ShailenSmith/shailensmith.github.io/_pages/about.md

 In summer 2023, under Professor [Neil Heffernan](https://www.neilheffernan.net/home) and PhD student Morgan Lee at Worcester Polytechnic Institue (WPI), I trained a Bayesian Knowledge Tracing model to predict student mastery of class content for use in the ASSISTments educational technology platform.
 In summer 2022, I researched in algorithmic fairness at WPI under [Professor Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and PhD student Kathleen Cachel.

 Outside of research, I have a passion for math education and environmentalism.
-For the past two years at Stony Brook, I was a Lead Tutor at the [Academic Success and Tutoring Center](https://www.stonybrook.edu/commcms/academic_success/), and I was Treasurer for the Stony Brook Environmental Club.
+For the past two years at Stony Brook, I was Lead Tutor at the [Academic Success and Tutoring Center](https://www.stonybrook.edu/commcms/academic_success/), and Treasurer for the Stony Brook Environmental Club.

 In my free time, I enjoy chess, Scrabble, tennis, piano, funk music, and rock climbing.